 \subsubsection{Insects-1M}

-The Insects-1M dataset comprises 1,017,036 images, representing 34,212 distinct species.
-It provides a detailed taxonomic hierarchy to systematically organize these species.
-The dataset includes 15 classes and 91 orders, capturing major insect groupings.
-These are further divided into 54 suborders and 209 superfamilies, offering additional taxonomic resolution.
-At the family level, there are 1,189 families and 1,059 subfamilies, reflecting the diversity within larger taxonomic units.
-The dataset further specifies 1,315 tribes, 213 subtribes, and 11,127 genera, providing comprehensive coverage across a wide spectrum of insect taxa.
+The Insects-1M dataset contains 1,017,036 images covering 34,212 species with a detailed taxonomic hierarchy.
+It includes 15 classes and 91 orders, further organized into 54 suborders, 209 superfamilies, 1,189 families, 1,059 subfamilies, 1,315 tribes, 213 subtribes, and 11,127 genera, providing comprehensive multi-level taxonomic coverage of insect diversity.